We may get commissions for purchases made through links in this post.

 Your cat is programmed to bury its waste, away from its main living area.
-Part of their survival strategy as small predators, they do this to prevent odors being traced back to their territory.
-This trait makes them a perfect pet for indoor living – as long as they do indeed use the litter box.
+As part of their survival strategy as small predators, they do this to prevent odors from being traced back to their territory.
+This trait makes them a perfect pet for an indoor living – as long as they do indeed use the litter box.

 As much as this is instinctive behavior, cat owners need to take the time to properly “configure” the litter box setup.
 This is the only way to ensure proper use of the litter box.
 With some cats, a less than perfect configuration may suffice… until stress levels rise for some reason, and litter box avoidance begins.
 Help your cat stick to regular litter box habits, by providing her with the best setup possible.

 Real estate agents often state that there are three things that make up the worth of a property: location, location, location.
 Well, the location of your cat’s litter boxes can prove to be just as important!